kbase/sample_service_validator_config/docs/build-and-deploy.md

 make
 ```

-will build a Docker image with Python and all dependencies installed, and then proceed to run a set of scripts to build and validate the source files, build the distribution, and validate the distribution.
+will build a Docker image with Python and all dependencies installed, and then proceed to run a set of scripts via the container to build and validate the source files, build the distribution, and validate the distribution.

-The `Makefile` also contains tasks to run each group of scripts separately.
+> The `dist` directory is excluded from `git`, so you may generate them locally in order to inspect and validate them without worrying about affecting the repo.

+ If you peek into the Makefile, you'll see that each step actually runs one or more shell scripts.
+The default entry point for the image is `bash`, and the command is expected to be a script.
+All the scripts run within the workflow are located in `scripts/automation`.

+Each automation shell script in turn calls a Python script to conduct the actual work.
+These scripts are located in `scripts/export` and `scripts/validate`.
+This double-step process is used because each Python script expects certain parameters.
+This facilitates re-usage and testability.
+It also insulates the build process from the details of script execution, other than the very simple shell scripts.

 After running `make`, you should see a `dist` directory, with the following contents: